BOROWSKI-JoaoVitor/ILHOA/README.md

 Before running any codes, you should have the following directories:
 - With microscopy images;

-- To save the merged microscopy images
+- To save the merged microscopy images;

 - To save treated images (ready to be analysed).
 ---